EDAA Health and Safety Rules

 Wearing gardening gloves offers some protection from cuts.

-A first aid kit is available on the shelf in the toilet; please report any injuries in the site incident book so the first aid kit can be replenished.
+A first aid kit is available on the shelf in the toilet; please report any injuries in the site incident book, so the kit can be replenished as necessary.

 Paths and tracks should be kept clear of obstructions to allow safe access.
 There should be no overhanging branches, canes or insecure structures obstructing the paths.
+Paths should be at least 2ft (60cm) wide.
 Allottees are responsible for maintaining the paths adjacent to their plot.

-13. Allotment risk assessments are carried out on key hazards and findings acted upon.
-The records are held by the Field Secretary or the H&S rep who will organise any appropriate action.
+14. Allotment Risk Assessments are carried out on key hazards, and findings acted upon.
+The records are held by the Field Secretary or the H&S rep, who will organise any appropriate action.

 The health and safety guidance and risk assessments will be reviewed annually immediately prior to the AGM.